Why the AI Revolution Could Make or Break the Economy — ft. Justin Wolfers

 Anyways,

-one of the things I remember her saying was that people are obsessed with the CPI, the consumer price index, but they don't pay enough attention to the PPI, the producer price index, and that the PPI is sort of a a leading indicator that gives you a sense of what's about to happen in terms of overall consumer prices, which are two-thirds of the economy.
+one of the things I remember her saying was that people are obsessed with the CPI, the consumer price index, but they don't pay enough attention to the PPI, the producer price index, and that the PPI is sort of a leading indicator that gives you a sense of what's about to happen in terms of overall consumer prices, which are two-thirds of the economy.

+So it's kind of a forward-looking indicator.
 And I've been following the PPI, and the PPI has substantially notched up.

-And then I look at what's happening with what feels like very anemic job growth, and I'm reminded of a word that you understand because of your domain, Ed has absolutely never experienced, and that is stagflation.
+And then I look at what's happening with what feels like very anemic job growth.
+And I'm reminded of a word that you understand because of your domain.

-To me, as I look at the chessboard here, Professor, I see the most
+Ed has absolutely never experienced, and that is stagflation.
+To me, as I look at the chessboard here, professor, I see the most

-real likelihood of something we haven't had in 50 years and most people, I think, have forgotten about and just
+real likelihood of something we haven't had in 50 years.
+And most people, I think, have forgotten about and just

 how terrible it is.
+And that is stagflation.

+Your thoughts?
 First of all, are we calling each other professor now?
+Well, you're legitimate.
+You're the real deal.

 I just show up and kind of fake it.

-Hey, so your other co-host, Cara, is now a colleague of mine at Michigan.
+You're the real deal.
+Hey, Sue, your other co-host, Cara, is now a colleague of mine at Michigan.

+So she's now a professor too.
+Kara's in Michigan?
 She's teaching a little class out here.

-She's Team Go Blue now, man.
+Team Go Blue now, man.
+This is

-lots of people are not i want to teach a little economics here.
+Lots of people are not, I want to teach a little economics here.
+We're often not used to thinking about stagflation.

 Why is that?

-Because most of the shocks we're used to thinking about, economic shocks are what economists call demand shocks.
+Because most of the shocks we're used to thinking about, economic shocks, are what economists call demand shocks.
+People wake up and they want to buy less stuff.

 And if people buy less stuff, then what you're going to get is both less stuff being produced and the stuff that's getting produced, even if its prices don't fall, they rise less quickly.